-Fethiye has a small Roman Theater (currently being restored) and a Crusader castle though both can only be admired from outside.
+Other interesting places to visit include a small Roman Theater (currently being restored) and a fortress castle, though both can only be admired from outside.

 Fethiye's Fish Market is a top stop for lunch, while the cafés and shops selling traditional Turkish crafts within the central old town area are good for lazy afternoon strolling and browsing.

 9. Lycian Way Hiking